 Dr. James E. Coverdill, Meigs Distinguished Teaching Associate Professor of Sociology (view Dr. Coverdill's Meigs video) has been at the University of Georgia since receiving a Ph.D. in Sociology from Northwestern University.
 One main and ongoing prong of his research explores the ways culture and social organization intertwine to shape the work and training of surgeons.
 This research is grounded in fieldwork with surgeons in a teaching hospital and three rounds of mixed-methods data collection (questionnaires and follow-up interviews) that expand on key issues from the fieldwork.
 A book in preparation on this topic, tentatively titled An Unkind Cut?
 Why Surgeons Struggle with Work-Hour Reforms, is under contract with Cornell University Press.
-Another recent project is a collaboration with William Finlay to extend and elaborate their earlier research on headhunters (labor-market intermediaries who are paid by employers to find and recruit job candidates) The new book, High Tech and High Touch: Headhunters, Technology, and Economic Transformation (Cornell University Press) will appear later this year (2017).
+Another recent project is a collaboration with William Finlay to extend and elaborate their earlier research on headhunters (labor-market intermediaries who are paid by employers to find and recruit job candidates).
+Their new book, High Tech and High Touch: Headhunters, Technology, and Economic Transformation (Cornell University Press) was published in November of 2017.
 Emerging projects explore the work of nurse practitioners and the challenges of securing and retaining physicians, nurse practitioners, and physician assistants in rural areas of Georgia.

 - Ph.D., Sociology, Northwestern University, 1991

 - M.A., Sociology, Southern Illinois University at Carbondale, 1985